Meet the 67 new emoji candidates

 For a PDF of the full list click here.

-There's no denying that emojis have weasled their way into the cultural zeigesit, changing the way many people text and message one another online.
+There's no denying that emojis have weaseled their way into the cultural zeitgeist, changing the way many people text and message one another online.
 If you need any proof, "The Emoji Movie" somehow made $25.7 million in its opening weekend and who could forget about Hillary Clinton's student loan tweet?

 Whether you love emojis or hate them, more are on the way.
 And maybe you can use them to express how you feel about it.